 The Transport Treasury archive for high-

 DIGITAL PRINT GALLERY.
-We have included a number of images from our lists in our Digital Print Gallery from where you can purchase digital prints supplied prepared and dispatched by Photobox Digital Laboratory.
-We will continue to add more images to the gallery in due course but should there be any particular images that you are interested in, then email your requirements to firstname.lastname@example.org and we will endeavour to add them to the gallery.
-Please do not telephone us with your requirements; additionally, please be patient as our service is no longer as prompt as it was when we were full time.
+We have included a number of images from our lists in our Digital Print Gallery from where you can purchase digital prints or downloads.
+We will continue to add more images to the gallery in due course but should there be any particular images that you are interested in, then email your requirements to email@example.com and we will endeavour to add them to the gallery.
+Please do not telephone us with your requirements

 WAC Smith.
 More negatives added to the lists comprising negatives numbers 831-